Quantifying Interstellar Extinction at High Galactic Latitudes: Methods

-Gaia provides a Python routine to calculate the parallax zero point $\omega_{zp}$ for each source \citep{Lindegren_2021}.
-We also define an error floor of $0.05$ mag by setting $\boldsymbol{\Sigma}_{ii}= 0.05^2+\sigma_i^2$ in the photometric magnitudes to account for any error in the interpolation, passband definition, and stellar model systematics.
+Gaia provides a Python routine to calculate the parallax zero point $\omega_{zp}$ for each source \citep{Lindegren_2021}. {We also define an error floor by setting $\boldsymbol{\Sigma}_{ii}= \sigma_{\text{floor}}^2+\sigma_i^2$,} {where $\sigma_{\text{floor}}=0.05$ mag by default, is} in the photometric magnitudes to account for any error in the interpolation, passband definition, and stellar model systematics.
 We choose this value from analysis in Section \ref{evolution_model}.
 However, we stress that this value directly affects the width of the extinction posterior.
 A smaller value is desirable, but a value which underestimates the systematics will produce an incorrect extinction distribution.
 Further calibration must be carried out if we wish to constrain this value.
-We illustrate the effect of the floor error on the posterior in Section \ref{validation_syn}.
+We illustrate the effect {of $\sigma_{\text{floor}}$} on the posterior in Section \ref{validation_syn}.

-We adopt astrophysical priors relevant to the high Galactic latitude regions we are interested in.
-From \cite{Bailer_Jones_distance} we implement the Generalised Gamma distance prior